 Engage when people post comments.
 Respond preferably on the same day.
 Look at feedback as free business advice.
 Thank the reviewer and explain your point of view.
 We have learned from the comments on our practice website and practice Facebook page.

 #5: Don’t argue online (and offline)

 Set an example.
 Be a leader.
 I know this is not always easy, but an angry response is as bad as no response.
-Be aware that many clients are watching.
+Be aware that clients/patients/customers may be watching.
 Avoid deleting comments as this will usually not help your case.

 #6: Monitor the web

 Google yourself and your organisation at least weekly.
 Set up Google alerts for your own name and other brands or topics you would like to follow.
 Free services like peekyou.com, Socialmention.com, and Veooz.com can be helpful.
 There are lots of other tools to watch your web presence.

 #7: Correct and improve information on external sites

 Most sites will update your details at no cost.
 Some sites like HealthEngine or HealthOptions Australia may have added your name and address but will only allow you to update details or improve your listing after paying a subscription fee.